-Supreme Court Justice Ruth Bader Ginsburg knows this just as well (if not better) than the average woman in the workplace.
-In a recent interview with Charlie Rose, Ginsburg discussed unconscious bias and how it leads to major discrimination against women.
+Supreme Court Justice Ruth Bader Ginsburg knew this just as well (if not better) than the average woman in the workplace.
+In a 2017 interview, Ginsburg discussed unconscious bias and how it leads to major discrimination against women.

 Ginsburg gave an example of an oral argument, when she and Justice Sandra Day O’Connor were both on the bench.
 Ginsburg assumed that O’Connor was done speaking and interjected.
 “I thought that she had finished, so I asked a question,” Ginsburg said.
 “Justice O’Connor said, ‘Just a minute, I’m not finished.”